Yonazahran-YMR/cybersec-portfolio/notes/port-scan-lab-notes.md

 ## Security Relevance

-If this were an external attacker scanning a real target instead of a local self-scan, finding **445 (SMB)** and **135 (RPC)** open would be a major red flag — these are classic lateral movement and exploitation targets on Windows networks.
+If this were an external attacker scanning a real target instead of a local self-scan, finding **445 (SMB)** and **135 (RPC)** open would be a major red flag.
+These are classic lateral movement and exploitation targets on Windows networks.
 This is why:

 - Firewalls block inbound 445/135 from the internet by default on properly configured networks
 - SOC analysts immediately investigate any external scan that finds these ports open